ReDetection/vkradio/README.md

 If you want to contribute just fork the repository, work on the code and submit a pull request through Github.
 Tasks I need to do:

-* ability to share direct link to listeners!!!
 * design. at least twitter bootstrap, it's nice enough
 * 'back' button to the welcome page
 * localization